wavesplatform/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 }
 ```

+The `Addresses` section lists the accounts to which the assets are distributed in the genesis block, the `genesis` section will be used later in [Step 5](#step-5).

 ## Step 5

 In the `.jar` file location folder create `*.conf` file with any name (for example `waves-custom-network.conf`) and edit it with a text editor.
 Use [example configuration file](https://github.com/wavesplatform/private-node-docker-image/blob/stagenet/waves.custom.conf) for reference.